monoem/Setup-Kubernetes-Cluster-using-Kubeadm-on-Ubuntu-20.04/README.md

 # Setup-Kubernetes-Cluster-using-Kubeadm-on-Ubuntu-20.04
 How to install a Kubernetes cluster on Ubuntu 20.04 using Kubeadm method.

-# 1. Servers Physiques ou Virtuels
+# 1. Servers or VM
   - One Master
  - Two Workers